 University dining is a self-funding program, meaning students would bear these costs eventually.
 Students who are environmentally conscious might be willing to do so, in which case they could calculate the cost difference and donate that directly to a carbon offset initiative or help buy cap-and-trade allowances.
 Garnett’s plan would take your money and dump it into a program that hopes to indirectly reduce carbon emissions through composting.
 To say this plan has a mixed chance of success is generous.

-Likewise with Garnett’s proposal of having a paid sustainability intern — casting no aspersions on who would be well-positioned to receive such a sinecure.
+Likewise with Garnett’s proposal for UT to have a paid sustainability intern — casting no aspersions on who would be well-positioned to receive such a sinecure.
 The cost of supporting an intern who might help implement a plan that may reduce carbon emissions through recycling or composting is not a game of environmental roulette we should be playing when there are more effective, direct options for offsetting emissions.
 (Especially if the administration were to pay them $15/hr as another Daily Texan op-ed would have them do.)

 At the Altar of Recycling